Mandan Theatre - 210 W Main St - aka "Chicago Place"

 Showboat Cinema I & II c.
 1982

-The Showboat closed in 1987 and reopened that same year as the Academy Theatre making a short run of it.
-Ownership would change hands and host a franchise of Cici's Pizza buffet restaurant, but that too would close in about a year.
+After its close the following year, ownership would change hands and host a franchise of Cici's Pizza buffet restaurant, but that too would close in about a year.
 In 2004, the building would be aquired by the Mandan Remediation Trust and City of Mandan as part of project to remove groundoil which had been spilled to the groundwater table in the downtown area.

 The building was rewired, replumbed and refurbished including new lighting and sound systems.
 Five coats of wax were troweled onto the walls and small pieces of glass shot into the black ceiling, creating a sparkling canopy above diners.
 The main room features four art deco lights from the original theater and seats 150-180 for dinner.
 The sloped floor from the original structure has been converted to level terraces stepping down to the 30-foot stage and its fiber-optic curtain, which once hung in Caesar's Palace in Las Vegas.